-Sumit Kumar Raj is currently working as the principal engineer in LodgIQ.
+Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark.
 He lives in India and studied in Bangalore.

-His interest is in building bots, natural language processing, machine learning and data science.
+His interest is in building chatbots, natural language processing, machine learning, and data science.

-He is the top most viewed writer on Python web framework on Quora.
+He is the topmost viewed writer on the Python web framework on Quora and having 1 million views on his answers.

-You can see more information about Sumit Kumar Raj on his resume at the end of the discussion.
+You can see more information about Sumit Kumar Raj on his resume at the end of this discussion.

-The conversation is a bit lengthy because it is very informative, but is interesting as well.
+The conversation is a bit lengthy, but very informative and interesting as well.
 Enjoy!

-Don’t forget to join my newsletter to get more exclusive contents that I only share with my subscribers.
+Don’t forget to join my newsletter to get more exclusive content that I only share with my subscribers.

 GODSON: Good day Sumit Raj, thanks for taking time out for this interview.